Review: TimeMachine AE86 Seat Covers

 Conclusion

 Overall, I would rate the TimeMachine86 seat cover set a solid 3 out of 5.
 I can’t deny that the restored seat looks amazing – it really looks and feels like new.
 The fabric is firm again and it’s a just pleasure to sit down.
-The fitment is good, but I criticize the choice of fabrics, which is quite far off of the OEM material.
-My biggest pain point is the color, which is more orange than maroon.

 Considering the price, I still think it’s a good buy, especially since there are no alternatives except going fully custom made.